mirkashif1/Depop/README.md

 ### **Title Restoration Mechanic**

 - Titles can no longer be manually added back by editing files directly.
-You must request for the region to be readded through the mod's mechanics or events.

 ### **Bug Fixes**